-This study compared the thermal performance of building walls painted with conventional paint with Nano coating.
+This study compared the thermal performance of building wall structures painted with conventional paint with Nano coating.
 Walls with and without the Nano coating layers were compared in various outdoor weather scenarios.
 It is contrasted with a single thermal model.
 To test the model, the research used data from the literature.
 Additionally, it contrasted standard paints with Nano coatings with various thermal characteristics and thicknesses.
-The evaluation is based on a comparison of the heat flux inside and the temperature of the inside walls.
-According to the findings, applying Nano coating to wall constructions lowers indoor heat flux and reduces interior wall temperature closer to what is needed for indoor comfort.
-In order to examine the long term thermal behavior of the wall with and without Nano coating, a model is finally run throughout the summer.
+The evaluation is based on a comparison of the inner heat flux and the inner wall temperature.
+According to the findings, applying Nano coating to wall constructions lowers indoor heat flux and reduces inner wall temperature closer to what is needed for indoor comfort.
+In order to examine the long-term thermal behaviour of the wall with and without Nano coating, a model is finally run throughout the summer.

 The results show that adding Nano coating to the wall construction reduces indoor heat flux and reduces the temperature of the interior wall to a level closer to that of the interior air.
-The average projected inside wall temperature for a wall without a Nano coating was 29.7°C, compared to 27.1°C for a wall with a Nano coating, according to summer models.
-Additionally, the overall energy transmission drops from 23000.595 w/m2/day for the wall without a Nano coating to 10906.74 w/m2/day for the wall with one.
-By using a 3-mm thick Nano coating in the wall's structure, the overall energy usage during the summer is reduced by 52.5% so using Nano coatings can improve the thermal performance of a building, especially during the summer months, and saves energy.
+The average projected inside wall temperature for a wall without a Nano coating was 29.7°C, compared to 27.1°C for a wall with a Nano coating, due to summer models.
+Additionally, the overall energy transmission drops from 23000.595 w/m.day for the wall without a Nano coating to 10906.74 w/m2/day for the wall with one.
+By using a 3-mm thick Nano coating in the wall's structure, all of the energy usage during the summer is reduced by 52.5%.
+Using Nano coatings can improve a building's thermal performance and reduce energy consumption, especially in the summer.

-The strengths is using the Ansys Fluent program which is characterized by high accuracy in calculating energy efficiency and thermal performance in any weather in long term simulation and an interesting topic in Nano coatings in HealthCare buildings which need to save energy because it is working 24 hours every day
+The strengths are using the Ansys Fluent program, which is characterized by high accuracy in calculating energy efficiency and thermal performance in any weather in long-term simulation and an interesting topic in Nano-coatings in HealthCare buildings, which need to save energy because it is working 24 hours every day.

-This study leads the way to advance the use of nanomaterials in the construction of cost-effective, energy-efficient buildings.
-In order to determine whether using these materials in the present and the future is feasible, more in-depth economic studies must be conducted on the development of nanoparticles used in thermal insulation of buildings, especially in view of the impending climate change.
+This study leads the way in using nano-materials in construction to increase a building's energy efficiency.
+In order to determine whether using these materials in the present and the future is feasible, more in-depth economic studies must be conducted on the development of nano-particles used in the thermal insulation of buildings, particularly in view of the impending climate change.

 Nomen clature

-U The heat transfer coefficient $(W/m^2.
-K)$
+U The heat transfer coefficient (W/m .
+K)

-d_i The individual thickness of each structural layer (m)
+$d_i$ The individual thickness for each structural layer (m)

-λ_i The individual thermal conductivity of each structural layer $(W/m^2.k)$
+$\lambda_i$ The individual thermal conductivity for each structural layer (W/m .k)

-h{in} Convective heat transfer coefficient of inner surface $(W/m^2.k)$
+h in Convective coefficient of heat transfer for inner surface $(W/m^2.k)$

-hout Convective heat transfer coefficient of outer surface $(W/m^2.k)$
+$h{out}$ Convective coefficient of heat transfer for outer surface $(W/m^2.k)$

-$ ho_i$ Density (kg/m^3)
+$ ho_i$ Density $(kg/m^3)$

-T_i Material Temperature (°c)
+$T_i$ Material Temperature (°c)

-C {pi} Specific heat (j/kg. k)
+$C{pi}$ Specific heat (j/kg. k)

-Та outdoor ambient temperature (k)
+Ta outdoor ambient temperature (k)

-T{solair} Sol-air temperature profile (k)
+$T{solair}$ Sol-air temperature (k)

-U{wind} The unit of measurement for wind speed $(m. s^{-1})$
+$U{wind}$ The measurement unit for wind speed $(m. s^{-1})$

 G The solar radiation incident on the horizontal surface.

 α Wall absorptivity

 h Wall height (m)

 t time (s)

-Subscri pts:

-X wall thickness direction

-Y wall height direction

-Win inner surfaces

-Wout outer surfaces

-i representatives Nano material or traditional paint